 “I am living proof,” he wrote in his 2007 autobiography, “Finding Home,” “that no matter how torn up the road has already been, or how pothole-infested it may look ahead, nothing – nothing – is impossible for God.”

-Daly was named president of Focus on the Family in 2005 after 16 years with the ministry.
+Daly was named president of Focus on the Family in 2005.
 Under his leadership, the organization has taken on a major role nationally in encouraging and helping facilitate foster-care adoptions, earning recognition from the White House and Congress for its efforts.
 The ministry also has reinvigorated its traditional focus on helping couples build strong marriages and raise healthy, resilient kids.
-In just the last 12 months, with the help of Focus on the Family, research indicates that 770,000 couples have built stronger marriages and 870,000 moms and dads built stronger, healthier and more God-honoring families.

 Daly started his career at Focus in 1989 as an assistant to the president, fostering relationships with the ministry’s supporters.
 He was appointed international field director for Asia, Africa and Australia in 1992, and in 1997 was promoted to vice president of the International Division.
 In 2004, Daly was appointed chief operating officer, the role he held until he was handpicked by Focus on the Family founder Dr. James Dobson to be the group’s president.